-In ten very readable chapters author Alexander introduces the many features Hawaiian culture and related impacts of Polynesia and Asia that began to influence the US mainland since the 1930s.
+In ten very readable chapters author Alexander introduces the many features of Hawaiian culture and related impacts of Polynesia and Asia that began to influence the US mainland from the 1930s.
 Because he concludes that the “… edenic dream called Hawaii became a state of mind well before it became a state of the union.”

-Probably the most influential impulses for visiting the island were the stories of the large numbers of GIs serving in the Pacific during WWII.
-As Alexander states that „… there were 1,366,716 U.S. naval personnel serving ashore and afloat in the Pacific Theater alone. … more than one million of those serving returned to the United States after the war.“ In their luggage all kinds of memories of war, but also real souvenirs like Hawaiian shirts, maybe a few tiki mugs and some kind of savoir-vivre of a tropical island where the summer never ends.
+Probably the most influential impulses for visiting the island were the stories from the large numbers of GIs serving in the Pacific during WWII.
+As Alexander states that „… there were 1,366,716 U.S. naval personnel serving ashore and afloat in the Pacific Theater alone. … more than one million of those serving returned to the United States after the war.“ In their luggage all kinds of memories of war, but also real souvenirs like Hawaiian shirts, maybe a few tiki mugs and some kind of savoir-vivre of a tropical island where summer never ends.
 As the majority of the GIs were male, there were also memories of the grace of the landscape, interesting rum cocktails, beach life and beautiful Hawaiian women.

-The book is organized mostly chronologically; therefore, his first two chapters focus on passenger ships, luxury liners and passenger aircraft, with lots of detail (a rather unusual detail in a book on the Hawaii.)
+The book is organized mostly chronologically; therefore, its first two chapters focus on passenger ships, luxury liners and passenger aircraft, with lots of detail (a rather unusual detail in a book on Hawaii.)
 Nevertheless, this is an important fact in the history of the islands, as the dream that was marketed in countless brochures, magazine covers and travel office vouchers had to be accessible for the average American over the years.
 For example, in 1951, 56,4 % of all Hawaiian visitors arrived by plane.
 By 1976 finally, 99,9 % came by this means of transportation.

 Alexander continues with the hula dance and how it satisfied the tourist’s urge to see as much Hawaiian culture as possible during their short stay.
-Banned from the islands in the 19th century, the dance today is taught in more than 600 hula schools on the continental US.
+Banned from the islands in the 19th century, the dance today is taught in more than 600 hula schools in the continental US.

-A large section informs about the power of Hawaiian music, digging deep into local steel guitar artistry and their influence (even though some Americans were familiar with that sound from blues records since the 1920s), while further chapters have the emphasis on exotica music, namely on artists such as Les Baxter, Martin Denny, Arthur Lyman.
-As well as on the famous Hawaii Calls radio program on short wave, that could be picked up by the legendary Zenith Transoceanic radio almost anywhere on the planet.
+A large section informs about the power of Hawaiian music, digging deep into local steel guitar artistry and their influence (even though some Americans had been familiar with that sound from blues records since the 1920s), while further chapters have the emphasis on exotica music, namely on artists such as Les Baxter, Martin Denny, Arthur Lyman as well as on the famous Hawaii Calls radio program on short wave, that could be picked up by the legendary Zenith Transoceanic radio almost anywhere on the planet.
 “The magic was – and is – exotica took place on a mass scale in the 1950s as a wide-ranging social phenomenon that colored the post-war generation with a tropical palette that extended through the ensuring decades, involving culture, dress, social attitudes, and subsequent generations.”

 Tiki culture, a major theme that comes to mind when musing on Hawaii, along with rattan furniture (originally featured, produced and sported in the Philippines) and a unique interior design of Polynesia themed bars, restaurants and hangouts are further subjects.
 It had a strong influence on (American) interior design of the 1940s and 1950s.